 When canning manufacturers are making their canned goods, they separate their fruits and vegetables into grades.
 They take the higher quality product and save those for the whole canned fruits.
 Why use a perfect apple for canned sliced apples?
 They use the apple that is half ruined so they can slice and throw away the bad parts!

 If you want the highest quality fruits and vegetables, you'll find them in whole canned vegetables.

 5. Canned vegetables are better than frozen vegetables.

-Most vegetables are canned at the peak of their quality, which means canning really preserves all of the nutrients in the fruit or vegetable.
-For example, kernel corn is removed from the cob, heated quickly to destroy microorganisms or foodborne illness, and canned.
-Similarly, farm style green beans go straight from the field to a 15 oz. can, with a brief heat to keep them safe.
+Most vegetables are canned at the peak of their quality, which means canning really preserves all of the essential nutrients in the fruit or vegetable.
+For example, whole kernel corn is removed from the cob, heated quickly to destroy microorganisms or foodborne illness, and canned.
+Similarly, farm-style green beans go straight from the field to a 15 oz. can, with a brief heat to keep them safe.
 No preservatives needed - the food is perfect to eat for years!

 Vitamins A, C, abeta-caroteneene hold up better in canning than in freezing, so canned vegetables actually are better for you than frozen vegetables!

 Stocking up on only whole canned veggies and fruits also means that you can save space by stocking less variety in your pantry.
 There's no need to buy a variety of canned tomatoes and pasta sauces if you can always dice the whole ones, puree them, or crush them later.

 It's great to have more space in the pantry for other household essentials, so stock up on the whole varieties!

 This post was originally published on June 28, 2019.